-If you see an unnecessary process is taking up too much RAM, you can end the process in the Task Manager.
+If you see an unnecessary process taking up too much RAM, you can end the process in the Task Manager.
 You will need to restart the device so that the freed space is available for use by other processes.
 Without a Restart memory leak issue won’t be solved.
-One particular process that has bugs to slow down the PC is Runtime Broker.
-Try if disabling that alone works.
+Runtime Broker is one process that is known to slow down the PC.
+See if disabling that one alone works.

 2] Memory Diagnostic Tools